synogen/pcbsharmonymods/Show Customer Specs/readme.txt

-﻿## Show Inventory Stock In Shop for PC Building Simulator Shows how many of an item you already have in your inventory or in your storage/benches (for cases) both in the shop and in the inventory.
-Stock display is color coded, default range is 0-10 items where 0 is red and 10 is green, this can be customized in "Show Inventory Stock In Shop.conf" where you can change the number from which on it shows green.
+﻿## Show Customer Specs for PC Building Simulator Shows customer's PC specs attached to their job E-Mails for diagnose, fix and upgrade jobs so you know what to expect.

 ## Requirements
 Requires FusioN.'s modloader for PCBS to be installed.